PythonistaGuild/MystBin/README.md

 If using the default port, it'd look like `yarn run start --port 4340`.

+## Docker Installation

+To run docker, copy the configuration as noted above to the proper places, but additionally, copy (or symlink) ``config.json`` to ``mystbin/frontend/config.json``.

+Then you can proceed as normal with running ``docker compose up``.

 ## Other things
 This guide does not cover using a reverse proxy, if you need assistance with that, google "reverse proxy nginx tutorial".

+For docker, this guide assumes you have docker compose installed.
+If you do not, you will need it installed.